Silky terriers can be trained to participate in many events, including herding, agility, rally, tracking and fly ball.

 How To Take Care of Silky Terriers

-It is your responsibility to take care of your silky terrier by providing appropriate exercise, the right food and proper grooming.
+It is your responsibility to take care of your silky terrier by providing appropriate exercise, the right food, and proper grooming.
 It is often easier to start with a puppy, but you can often find great pet silky terriers who need a new home at rescues.

 Since this is a small dog, it must get the correct type of food.
 While your puppy’s stomach is not very big, this dog has a higher energy level that may burn more calories than other breeds.
+Lean towards high-protein dog food or dog food without fillers or grains to keep your Silky Terrier’s weight and blood sugar in check, since it may be at risk for diabetes.

 Silky terrier puppy food: You can help prevent bone problems by feeding your puppy a puppy food that is high in calcium as it is an essential building block to strong bones.
 Additionally, choose a food that is high in protein.
 Expect your silk terrier puppy to eat about 1/8 cup of food per day.